-Smoking is prohibited in all campus buildings and within 20 feet of all buildings.
+Smoking is prohibited in all campus buildings and within 25 feet of all buildings.
+Evidence of smoking inside residences may result in disciplinary action that could call for removal from the residences.

-Key Card Access Policy for the Residences
+Key-Card Access Policy for the Residences

 All exterior doors to buildings equipped with card readers will be locked at all times.
-Each student living in a building equipped with card access will have 24-hour key-card access to the building in which they live.
-All Hampshire College students have access to residences with key-card access during non-quiet hours (Sunday-Thursday, 8:30 am-11:00 pm and Friday-Saturday, 8:30 am-2:00 am).
+All students living in a building equipped with card access will have 24-hour key-card access to the building in which they live.
+All Hampshire College students have access to all residences with keycard access during non-quiet hours (Sunday-Thursday, 7:30 a.m.-11 p.m. and Friday-Saturday, 7:30 a.m.-2 a.m.).
+Tampering with the operations of doors, windows or card readers will result in disciplinary action that could include restitution of damages and removal from the residences.

-The college, at the discretion of the dean of students office, has the right to make changes, or to restrict an individual student's access settings on his or her card, for disciplinary reasons or for special accommodations.
-For more information, visit http://onecard. hampshire.edu or call the one card office at x6029.
+The College, at the discretion of the dean of students office, has the right to make changes, or to restrict an individual student's access settings on their card, for disciplinary reasons or for special accommodations.
+For more information, visit http://onecard. hampshire.edu or contact the OneCard office at onecard@hampshire. edu.